bomonike/azure-chatgbt/README.md

    - `location`: specifies the region (e.g., westeurope) where deploying the Azure resources.

-   - `admin_group_object_ids`: when deploying an AKS cluster with Azure AD and Azure RBAC integration, this array parameter contains the list of Azure AD group object IDs that will have the admin role of the cluster.
+   - `admin_group_object_ids`: when deploying an AKS cluster with Entra and Azure RBAC integration, this array parameter contains the list of Entra group object IDs that will have the admin role of the cluster.

+   azure_active_directory_role_based_access_control

    <a name="service_account_name"></a>